rlucente-se-jboss/edge-rt/README.md

-# Enable RHEL for Realtime kernel with RHEL for Edge
+# Enable RHEL for Real Time kernel with RHEL for Edge
+RHEL for Real Time provides "bounded" latency between an event and a system response, typically in the microsecond range.
+Bounded latency brings predictability and determinism.
+Red Hat supports the Linux Foundation PREEMPT_RT patch as a drop-in kernel replacement with surrounding tools and utilities.
+The [official documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/9) covers this in more depth.

+This project demonstrates how to use the RHEL for Real Time kernel within a RHEL for Edge rpm-ostree image and then run the corresponding benchmarks to measure performance.

 ## Setup
 Edit the `demo.conf` file and make sure that the credentials are correct, the subscription type is correct for your deployment of